micro-ROS/benchmarking_shadow-builder/README.md

 sudo update-alternatives --set c++ /usr/bin/g++
 ```

-Then select the gcc9 and g++9 as following:
+Then, select the gcc9 and g++9 as follows:

 ``` shell
 sudo update-alternatives --config gcc